At least 65 killed in Algerian wildfires | Science-Environment

 - Algeria

-Wildfires tearing through forested areas of northern Algeria have killed at least 65 people, state television reported on Wednesday, as some of the most destructive blazes in the country's history continued to rage.
+Wildfires tearing through forested areas of northern Algeria have killed at least 65 people, state television reported on Wednesday, as some of the most destructive blazes in the country's history raged.

 The government has deployed the army to help fight the fires, which have burnt most fiercely in the mountainous Kabylie region, and 28 of the dead are soldiers, with another 12 critically injured with burns.
 President Abdelmadjid Tebboune declared three days of national mourning for the dead and froze state activities not related to the fires.

-The worst hit area has been Tizi Ouzou, the largest district of the Kabylie region, where houses have burned and residents fled to shelter in hotels, hostels and university accommodation in nearby towns.
+The worst hit area has been Tizi Ouzou, the largest Kabylie district, where houses have burned and residents fled to shelter in hotels, hostels and university accommodation in nearby towns.
 The government has said it will compensate those affected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)